15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Sliding glass doors

 Installing a sliding glass closet offers a stylish, contemporary look that can add some personality to your room design.
-They can be equipped with frosted, smoked, mirror or opaque glass panels to obscure clothing and accessories from view.
+They can be equipped with frosted, smoked, mirror, or opaque glass panels to obscure clothing and accessories from view.

 Frosted Panel Doors

-The stylish frosted panel bedroom closet in this bedroom reaches from floor to ceiling and creates a discrete method for storing your shoes and clothing.
+The stylish frosted panel bedroom closet in this bedroom reaches from floor to ceiling and creates a discreet method for storing your shoes and clothing.
 See more examples of slider doors on this page.

 Similar Posts